jrohalloran/TeaPP/README.md

 to TeaPP.</figcaption>
 </figure>

-The user can review parental records by:
+The user can review parental records by (Figure M 9):

 1)  Manually reformatting the clone ID of the record.